Amrr-Maherr/Amrr-Maherr/README.md

 ### [TourEg Museum](https://amrr-maherr.github.io/TourEg/)

-Welcome to TourEg Museum!
+Welcome to **TourEg Museum**!
 This project showcases my exploration of the CSS float property for organizing content.
 Dive into our collection of Egyptian artifacts and experience the unique design challenges of using float technology.

 ![Screenshot of TourEg Project](https://github.com/Amrr-Maherr/TourEg/blob/master/TourEg%20and%2014%20more%20pages%20-%20Personal%20-%20Microsoft%E2%80%8B%20Edge%206_23_2024%2010_42_59%20AM.png?raw=true)